 It all started in 1971 when Dr. Upledger was asked to assist in surgery to remove a calcium deposit on the meningeal membrane around a patient’s spinal cord.
-He had one job: to hold the membrane steady so the surgeon could scrape off the deposit.
-The surgeon yelled at him all through the surgery because he wasn’t keeping the membrane from moving back and forth.
+He had one job: to steady the membrane so the surgeon could scrape off the deposit.
+The surgeon yelled at him throughout the surgery because he wasn’t keeping the membrane from moving back and forth.

 Dr. Upledger started studying this movement and discovered it was normal.
 The pumping action came from the production and draining of cerebrospinal fluid, which flows beneath the meninges and dura mater.
 His research also showed that CS fluid moves the bones of the skull because it creates higher pressure when produced and a lower pressure when drained.
 This movement is very slight but can be felt by trained hands.

-That’s really the basis of the work: un-latching problems one velcro loop at a time.
+That’s the basis of the work: un-latching problems one velcro loop at a time.

 We work gently because that’s the best way to get results.
 Connective tissue (fascia) is like cling wrap in that it’s a little stretchy but mostly not.
 It doesn’t like being aggressively pushed around but will unhook when gently worked.
 Gentle work also doesn’t trigger the body’s guarding reflexes.

 What would indicate CranioSacral therapy?
 The cause of your pain doesn’t show up on X-rays, CT scans, or MRIs, and the pain doesn’t respond well to painkillers or aggressive types of therapy.
 Because guess what?
-Connective tissue problems don’t show up on X-rays, CT scans, or MRIs, bwaa haa haa!
+Connective tissue problems don’t appear on X-rays, CT scans, or MRIs, bwaa haa haa!

-And here’s another cool science fact: our brains have the consistency of custard.
-If the connective tissue wrapping around our brain gets tight, it squishes our brain and we develop anxiety or depression.
+And here’s another cool scientific fact: our brains have the consistency of custard.
+If the connective tissue wrapping around our brain gets tight, it squishes our brain, and we develop anxiety or depression.